andrew/ultimate-awesome/README.md

 - [awesome-audio-visual-question-answering](https://github.com/swarupbehera/awesome-audio-visual-question-answering) - A curated list of resources in audio visual question answering and related area. :-).
 - [awesome-free-apis](https://github.com/ThanhNguyxn/awesome-free-apis) - A curated collection of awesome free APIs for developers — with live status checks and auto-generated docs site.
 - [awesome-spatio-temporal-graph](https://github.com/TianyuFan0504/awesome-spatio-temporal-graph) - This repository contains a list of papers on spatio-temporal graph, especially about GNNs on S-T graph.
+- [awesome-vrre-writeups](https://github.com/tylzars/awesome-vrre-writeups) - A collection of Vulnerability Research and Reverse Engineering writeups.
 - [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [awesome-ai-tools-for-game-dev](https://github.com/xiaomingx/awesome-ai-tools-for-game-dev) - Awesome AI Tools for Game Development: A curated collection of the best AI tools, libraries, and resources to enhance game development workflows.
 From procedural content generation to NPC behavior, this repository gathers state-of-the-art AI solutions for game developers.
 - [awesome-complex-systems-community](https://github.com/yrCSS/awesome-complex-systems-community) - A list of awesome resources for new (and less new) members of the Complexity Science research community.